pagedjs/pagedjs-website/src/content/journal/2022-11-17-SoLongAtScreen.md

 Say hello to `finalizePage`.
 This hook runs just before the page is considered rendered, after page layout is completed.
 When paged.js is done with the `afterPageLayout` if run `finalizePage`.
 This allow us to manage any changes that occurred in layout or when generated content was added.

 ### Looping is gone (but being a loop, it may be back)

 A looping in Paged.js world is when a code tries to do something, can’t do it and tries again. and again. and again.
 The best example we have of that is when you try to add an image on the page and there is not enough room for it.
-Paged,js will create a new page, try to  put the image  on the page, and again, and again, and starting to go into that infinite loop that never end.
+Paged.js will create a new page, try to  put the image  on the page, and again, and again, and starting to go into that infinite loop that never end.